BrightABOH/BrightABOH.github.io/_posts/2024-07-26-sixblogpost.md

 # Application Overview
-To enable the usability of the model, we developed a web application (**Intelligent Auto Insurance Fraud Detection System**) in Streamlit to handle all the processes and the User Interface(UI)
+To enable the usability of the model, we developed a web application (**Intelligent Auto Insurance Fraud Detection System**) in Streamlit to handle all the processes and the User Interface(UI).
+This AI-powered application can be found [here](https://autofrauddetection.streamlit.app)

 ![app](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/stream_app.png?raw=true)
 The Intelligent Auto Insurance Fraud Detection System is a powerful AI-driven application designed to identify potential fraudulent insurance claims.
 By leveraging machine learning techniques and a robust preprocessing pipeline, this system provides accurate predictions to help mitigate fraud risks.
 Users can upload their own claim datasets or rely on a default dataset for fraud detection.